population-research/uganda-covid/response/wber_response.md

 [reference our AJTMH paper; could use NPS 8th wave because there is a treatment consulting question—did we do that?]

+[If we keep the estimation approach we should remove X_1 in eq 1.
+Currently we have no other explanatory variables than lockdown dummies and number of cases.]

 We list below our responses to the individual comments and suggestions.